A new metric on the contactomorphism group of orderable contact manifolds: Main results

 using that $\widetilde{\delta}^-_\alpha(f_0,f_1) < 0$ if and only if $f_0 \lprec f_1$.
 The same formulas hold also for $\tau_\alpha$ and $\delta^\pm_\alpha$.
 For $\tau^A_\alpha$, $\tau^i_\alpha$ $\delta^{\pm,A}_\alpha$, $\delta^{\pm,i}_\alpha$, $\widetilde{\tau}^A_\alpha$, $\widetilde{\tau}^i_\alpha$, $\widetilde{\delta}^{\pm,A}_\alpha$, and $\widetilde{\delta}^{\pm,i}_\alpha$, the corresponding formulas where the $\min$/$\max$ is taken over $A$ instead hold under the weaker assumption that the Reeb flow in $(M,\alpha)$ is complete, as is clear from the proof of Lemma 3.1 in \cite{hed21}.\\

-Using this observation, it follows that Theorem 2.7 and 5.8 in \cite{hed21} hold for the constant $C_\alpha = 1$ whenever $(M,\xi)$ is closed and orderable, resp. when the Reeb flow is complete and the Legendrian is orderable.
+Using this observation, it follows that Theorems 2.7 and 5.8 in \cite{hed21} hold for the constant $C_\alpha = 1$ whenever $(M,\xi)$ is closed and orderable, resp. when the Reeb flow is complete and the Legendrian is orderable.